chetmurthy/sandbox-public/camlp5/ann1.md

 original namesakes, and there are new ones that add interesting functionality.

-## For democratizing macro-extension-authoring in Ocaml
+## For democratizing macro-extension-authoring in OCaml

-TL;DR Writing Ocaml PPX rewriters is **hard work**.
+TL;DR Writing OCaml PPX rewriters is **hard work**.
 There is a complicated infrastructure that is hard to explain, there are multiple such incompatible infrastructures (maybe these are merging?) and it is hard enough that most Ocaml programmers do not write macro-extensions